JMarcosHP/Nextcloud-Guide/README.md

 This repository includes two file templates for PHP configuration to facilitate migration over versions.

-For the main configuration, check the file `nextcloud.ini` and set your redis password, adjust or add another configuration as needed:
+For the main configuration, edit the file `nextcloud.ini` and set your redis password, adjust or add another configuration as needed:

     sudo nano /opt/nextconf/php/nextcloud.ini